Mutual Fund Rankings, 2013: U.S. stock funds lead our annual rankings of top-performing mutual funds in 11 categories

 The Next Frontier

 Pradipta Chakrabortty, Co-Lead Portfolio Manager for Harding Loevner’s Frontier Emerging Markets Portfolio, discusses his experiences, successes, and recommendations for investing in frontier markets and the possible “rewards for going off the beaten path.”
-He notes that investors need at “least a three-year, and preferably a five- to 10-year horizon to ride out the inevitable short-term volatility” in order to “get to the strong returns” in countries like Ghana, Pakistan, Kenya, and Bangladesh.
+He believes that investors need at “least a three-year, and preferably a five- to 10-year horizon to ride out the inevitable short-term volatility” in order to “get to the strong returns” in countries like Ghana, Pakistan, Kenya, and Bangladesh.
 According to Mr. Chakrabortty, the Frontier Emerging Markets Portfolio assesses not only an individual company’s competitiveness, but also analyzes “each country’s big picture, such as its political stability, exchange rates, and ability to fund itself” before making an investment in a frontier markets company.

 8 Keys to Picking Winning Emerging Markets